kjelloh/advent_of_code_2021/README.md

 C++ Source code requires between C++14 and C++20 (C++2a on Visual Studio 2022)
 # day 23
-Pittfalls I fell into when solving this puzzle
+Pitfalls I fell into when solving this puzzle
 * Vexing C++ parsing anyone?!

 ```